antronerds/r2-tutorials/docs/Multiple_Datasets.md

 1. With the "selection preset" option a pre-stored dataset collection with associated settings can be selected.
-Select "XPO sampler" (Expression Project for Oncology (EXP) to pre-select a series of tumor datasets.
+Select "XPO sampler" (Expression Project for Oncology (XPO) to pre-select a series of tumor datasets.
 Click "next".

 	![](_static/images/megasampler/MultipleDatasets_Preset1b.png "Figure 2: Select a preset")